 You can listen to our podcast on the below links, or on any major podcast app.
 Links to a few below.

-- Part 1: Background, and the beginning of the revolt – currently available for early listening for our patreon supporters
+- Part 2: Development and insurrection, May 19-22 – currently available for early listening for our patreon supporters

 - E51: Jeon Tae-il and Lee So-sun – Episode about two important South Korean labour organisers, which contains background information to the political situation in the country in the run-up to the Gwangju uprising.

-- Gwangju Diary: Beyond Death, Beyond the Darkness of the Age – Lee Jae-eui – The best history of the Gwangju uprising, translated by Kap Su Seol.
+- Lee Jae-eui, Gwangju Diary: Beyond Death, Beyond the Darkness of the Age – The best history of the Gwangju uprising, translated by Kap Su Seol and Nick Mamatas.
 Buy it here or read online here.

-- Lee Jae-eui, trans Kap Su Seol, Gwangju Diary: Beyond Death, Beyond the Darkness of the Age (UCLA, 1999).
+- Lee Jae-eui, trans Kap Su Seol and Nick Mamatas, Gwangju Diary: Beyond Death, Beyond the Darkness of the Age (UCLA, 1999).

 - Kim Dong Won et al, The May 18 Gwangju democratic uprising (May 18 History Compilation Committee of Gwangju, 2013).